s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

-# Evaluation der Leistung von WLAN-Infrastruktur in Unterrichtssituationen
+# Performance Evaluation of WIFI-Infrastructure in Classroomsituations

 ## Table of Contents